Your cart is empty

 ✔ Offer sufficient fluids

-✔ Medication only after consulting a doctor (often only necessary from 38.5–39 °C)
+✔ Medication only after consulting a doctor (often only necessary above 38.5–39 °C)

 👉 With MARY by sticklett You can always keep an eye on the temperature without disturbing your child unnecessarily.